mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "Who are you?!...
 I have nothing to give you – go away!"

 He turned and shuffled away from us with his hand still holding the back of his head.
-A fit of violent coughing overcame him as if he had been struggling to hold it in and he was forced to rest against the mountainside to regain his breath, still holding his free hand out to ward us off.
+A fit of violent coughing overcame him as if he had been struggling to hold it in and he was forced to rest against a boulder to regain his breath, still holding his free hand out to ward us off.

 "Leave me be," he begged, almost whispering.